 For full disclosure, I have known Jim, the owner, professionally for well over twenty years.
 I have purchased hundreds of books from him.
 He know his books.

 A few words of advice you should heed.
 Jim loves cats.
-If you are lucky, his cat Sterling will be in the store.
+He enjoys dogs, but cats are the way to go.
 You are not likely to find James Patterson, John Grisham, or other exceedingly popular mainstream fiction authors on the shelves but you may find them on the carts outside.
 If you are seeking history, art, photography, philosophy, religious history and theory, classic literature, etc. this is your place.

 Do not ask for a discount.
 Seriously.
 If you are buying multiple books, I have never not seen Jim take care of a customer.
 Jim is a straight shooter, widely read, and like most book dealers, is a good judge of character.
 Jim may be intimidating to some, but I tell you from experience, he is a good person and an asset to Daytona Beach.